langiole/fitness_website/README.md

 # Notice

-"A suprise is in store for tomorrows presentation..."
+"Be aware that some differences in operating systems may adjust some files automatically when read by the string tool suite.
+Be sure to check your changes carefully before making those pull requests."

 # Objective

-"Finish up your changes and make your pull requests."
+"Awaiting Some remaining components needed for spring-boot-development branch."